 What are the Steps for CNA License Renewal?

 - Check your state’s renewal requirements and complete any required CEUs.
-Be sure to save all documentation that proves you have completed the training for required topics.
+Be sure to save all documentation that proves you have completed the program for required topics.
 The regulatory agencies that oversee renewal requirements may ask for proof upon renewal application, or anytime after if they perform an audit.
-You should not rely on contacting the training facility to verify your completion in the future.
+You should not rely on contacting the certification facility to verify your completion in the future.

 - Fulfill any other requirements such as drug testing, completing a background check, or fingerprinting.
 These are not required in every state, you but need to be sure they are completed if you live in a state that directs you to do so.
 Some states also require you to have a certain number paid hours working as a CNA during the previous 24 months.